magento/devdocs/guides/v2.2/rest/tutorials/grouped-product/create-and-manage-grouped-products.md

   ![New grouped product]({{ page.baseurl }}/rest/images/new-grouped-product.png)

-You also can use the `DELETE` endpoint to delete a simple product from the group product:

-`DELETE /V1/products/{sku}/links/{type}/{linkedProductSku}`
+## Congratulations!
+You've finished.
+{:.no_toc}

-## 4. Add a grouped product to a cart
+## Add a grouped product to a cart

-You can now add this grouped product to a customer's cart.
+Customers can now add this grouped products to their carts, as shown below.

+Refer to the [Order processing tutorial]({{ page.baseurl }}/rest/tutorials/orders/order-intro.html) for more information about how to add items to a cart with REST.

 ### Endpoint